bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-abstraction.md

 # DOT ABSTRACTION

-The creation and understanding of this abstraction is the foundation of html canvas art.
+The creation and understanding of this abstraction is the foundation of the html canvas art.

-We define what it 'feels' to be a dot through a **class**.
-The creation of this abstract template is the foundation for creating pixel/dot art.
+We define what it 'feels' to be a dot using a **class**.
+The creation of this abstract template is the foundation of creating pixel/dot art.
 Once this object is 'grasped' we can start experimenting and exploring the canvas.

-The **Dot class** is formed of 2 main elements: Attributes and Methods.
+The **Dot class** is formed by 2 main elements: Attributes and Methods.

-1. Arrtibutes are defined in the construction function
+1. Attributes are the characteristics that define a dot
-> Define the minimal amount of attributes we need:
+> Define in the constructor function, the basic characteristics for a dot:
-* 2d space position (x, y) coordinates.
+* 2D space position (x, y) coordinates.
 * size.

-2. The Methods will be the different behaviours will will give to the **Dot class**
+2. Methods are the different behaviors we give to the **Dot class**
-> Define the minimal amount of methods we need to make the dot behave:
+> Define the minimal amount of methods we need to make the dot to behave and act:
-* on: to make them appear - switching the light on.
+* on: to make it appear - switching the light on.
-* off: to make them disappear - switching the light off.
+* off: to make it disappear - switching the light off.

-> Please have as a reference always the P5JS Reference page: (P5JS)[link]
+> It's very helpful to keep the P5JS Reference page on hand [LINK](https://p5js.org/reference/)

 ### Concepction of the Dot Class